 SmartAction: SmartAction provides retail businesses with smart chatbots that answer customers’ simple questions or route complicated situations to the right human agents.
 With natural language processing and sentiment analysis, the software can understand customers’ needs and either help them on the spot or provide context to the agents that will assist them.
 To free up employees’ time, the AI can handle inquiries about points balances, billing, order tracking, and updating profile information.

-Competera: Competera is an AI solution built to help retailers improve their pricing models and analyze data to improve profitability.
+Competera: Competera is an AI solution built to help retailers improve their pricing models and data science to improve profitability.
 The software performs competitive product analysis to see how your products measure against competitors’ and helps you improve and price them accordingly.
 It can automate and optimize pricing, backing up its decisions with cause and effect analysis for price changes and demand patterns.
 It also analyzes similar products across regions, taking into account different currencies and languages.

 AI software has many uses, so finding the right one for your business can get a little tricky.
 Companies in the retail industry or that have customer support departments would benefit from AI-enabled chatbots to improve the speed of their response times.
 Sales teams and manufacturers need AI software with robust forecasting capabilities and machine learning.
 Whatever your company needs, there’s likely a form of AI software that can make it easier.